 - Engage patients and families in discharge planning throughout the hospital stay.

 Learn more about the importance of patient and family engagement with this infographic (PDF, 392 KB).

 Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.

-Improving Your Office Testing Process: A Toolkit for Rapid-Cycle Patient Safety and Quality Improvement.
-About 40 percent of patient encounters in primary care offices involve some form of medical test.
+Improving Your Laboratory Testing Process: A Step-by-Step Guide for Rapid-Cycle Patient Safety and Quality Improvement About 40 percent of patient encounters in primary care offices involve some form of medical test.
 Studies of primary care offices consistently show that the process for managing tests is a significant source of error and patient harm.
 This toolkit helps ensure that diagnostic lab tests are accurately managed and shared with patients and clinicians in a timely manner.
 The tools help examine how tests are managed in the office, from the moment tests are ordered until the patient is notified of the test results and the appropriate follow up is determined.

 Questions Are the Answer: Asking questions about a diagnosis or other aspects of care is a step that patients can take to make care safer.
 Talking with your doctor builds trust and leads to better results, quality, safety, and satisfaction.
 One of the best ways to communicate with your doctor and health care team is by asking questions.
 Because time is limited during medical appointments, you will feel less rushed if you prepare your questions before your appointment.
 These AHRQ resources demonstrate how asking questions can improve care with tips on how to communicate with clinicians.